 Stigma and Solo Polyamory

 Some people in polyamorous communities dismiss solo polys who don’t have any primary partners as not “doing polyamory right.”
-In this they echo the dominant cultural assumption that there is something wrong with people who don’t have/want at least one primary-style partner.
+In this, they echo the dominant cultural assumption that there is something wrong with people who don’t have or want at least one primary-style partner.

 These stigmas generally boil down to the common social presumptions associated with “couple privilege.”
 With such intense social emphasis on coupling and living happily ever after, it is no surprise that couples often see themselves as a legitimate unit worthy of recognition.
 When this importance comes at the expense of others, it becomes couple privilege.